-We will have examined the impact of Minimum Unit Pricing on alcohol-related harm in Scotland.
 We will educate and work with colleagues across policing about the role of parenting and early years in the prevention of crime and where the police can support this.

 We will relentlessly advocate for Scotland to lead the world in creating a more equal society.
 We will demonstrate our values in the work that we do.